rasman/GasManWeb/README.md

 TODOs:
 - Create an Excel template spreadsheet and code to convert XLSX/CSV files to JSON, which can then be run through the application.
 - Verify code works in the Apple/Darwin Environment
-- Fix the makefile to compile in Windows
+- Fix the makefile to compile on Windows

-Gasman (https://www.gasmanweb.com/) is the brainchild of Dr James Philips, and if you like this project, please send kudos his way.
+Gasman (https://www.gasmanweb.com/) is the brainchild of Dr James (Jim) H. Philip, and if you like this project, please send kudos his way.
 I appreciate his willingness to share his code with the world.
 Special thanks to Hal Franklin for assisting in getting this project off the ground

 Code released under the MIT License.

 The use of included headers is governed by the MIT license, and all credit is due to their respective authors (Niels Lohmann and Brodie Thiesfield et al.).